Vietnam at a glance

 Mi Quang is a typical dish of Quang Nam, a province known for many famous tourist destinations such as Hoi An Ancient Town and My Son Sanctuary.

 Mi Quang is a Vietnamese soup, which has all kinds of proteins that you could think of.
-For a “special” bowl of Mi Quang, there are sliced pork, shrimps, and quail eggs.
-Mi Quang is not complete without a handful of green herbs, crispy “Banh Da” – a type of rice paper which is thick, cracky and added sesames.
+For a “special” bowl of Mi Quang, there are noodles, sliced pork, shrimps, and quail eggs.
+Mi Quang is not complete without a handful of green herbs, crispy “Banh Da” – a type of rice paper that is thick, cracky, and added sesames.

 6. Banh Xeo

-Banh Xeo (Vietnamese crepe) is one of the Vietnamese dishes participating in the 2016 Street Food Congress (WSFC) held in Manila, Philippines.
-According to CNN, this is one of the most popular street food in the world in 2016.
+Banh Xeo (Vietnamese crepe) was one of the Vietnamese dishes participating in the 2016 Street Food Congress (WSFC), which was held in Manila, Philippines.
+According to CNN, this was one of the most popular street food in the world in 2016.
 There are two types of Banh Xeo, Banh Xeo of the Mekong Delta people (usually bigger and softer) and Banh Xeo of the Central Vietnam people (smaller and more brittle).